YunhanGa0/Bouncy_Asteroids/README.md

 - Asteroids can only be destroyed when they are shot or collide with the players ship.
 Asteroids the collide on the screen should continue on their original trajectory and not cause any change in course for each other.
 ## Destruction
-- When a large or medium asteroid is destroyed, it should be replaced by two smaller and faster asteroids.
+- When a large or medium asteroid is destroyed, it will be replaced by two smaller and faster asteroids.
 These new asteroids should be travelling in a direction that is close to the direction of travel of the original asteroid, but with some element of randomisation (±20°).
-For example, if a large asteroid was travelling with the heading 90°, then the two medium asteroids could have headings anywhere between 70° and 110°.
 ## Points/Scoring
 Points are awarded for destroying the asteroids based on the following calculations:
 - Large asteroid - 50 points each